 White became a prohibitionist.
 Like his fellow prohibitionists, he believed alcohol was a dangerous poison that murdered men’s souls as it destroyed their bodies.

 He believed that alcohol was at the root of all of the nation’s problems.
-Crime, vandalism, vice, poverty, political corruption, military weakness, broken families, birth defects, deadly accidents, and ruined health could all be laid at the door of the saloon.
+Crime, vandalism, vice, poverty, and perversion all flowed from the bottle.
+Political corruption called the bar its home.
+Radicalism and sedition became attractive to minds enraged by drink.
+Broken families, illegitimacy, adultery, birth defects, deadly accidents, and ruined health could all be laid at the door of the saloon.
+Even military weakness could be blamed on the poison that wreaked men's bodies and dulled their minds.
 An America free of alcohol could be an earthly paradise.

 To prepare himself for the fight against Demon Rum, White returned to school.
 He received a B.S. and an M.S. from Muskingum College and, in 1906, an LL.B. from Ohio Northern University.
 On graduation, he moved to Columbus to join the fight.